 Summer Gem Boutique

-This is a great simple mask.
-I searched all through Etsy to find a made-in-Canada mask with a nose wire and a filter pocket and found this one: Summer Gem Boutique.
-The elastics around the ears are too big for me, but it’s super easy to adjust the knot and tuck it into the mask, so it’s not irritating the back of my ear.
+This is a great simple mask and by far one of my favourites.
+I searched all through Etsy to find a made-in-Canada mask with a nose wire and a filter pocket and found Summer Gem Boutique in New Brunswick.
+The elastics around the ears are easy to adjust and tuck it into the mask.

 Masks made for the community